MMZK1526/Haskell-RM/README.md

 ```

 By default, it shows 20 steps at a time.
 We can either press enter to show the next 20 steps, or enter `quit` to jump to the final result.
-The  of steps per output is configuable, see [Options](#Options) for the details (as well as more options).
+The  of steps per output is configuable, see [Usage](#Usage) for the details (as well as more options).

 ### Syntax